captbullett65/MSCFT/README.md

 **Structured Prompting Prevents Harmful Output – Grok + MSCFT Test**
 A real-world test of Grok 3 using the MSCFT 4.0A forecasting template demonstrated that the model produces accurate and safe outputs when given structured input.
-Read the full write-up on the OpenAI Community Forum:  https://community.openai.com/t/user-test-summary-demonstrating-that-structured-prompting-prevents-harmful-output-in-llms/1311904

 This test serves as a public demonstration that MSCFT can act as an alignment framework and behavioral governor for LLMs.